rachelbari/number_guesser_python/README.md

 1
 ````
 [More on loops](http://www.openbookproject.net/books/bpp4awd/ch04.html)

+# Try it yourself!
+Now that we have covered all the python fundamentals for programming a number guesser name, try coding it yourself!
+The game should include the following componenets:
+* A variable storing a random number
+* A boolean ``is_guessed`` initialized to ``False`` and a while loop checking whether or not ``is_guessed`` equals ``True`` (the value of ``is_guessed`` should be set to ``True`` when the user guesses the number)
+* Logic for comparing the user inputted guess with the random number
+* A way of printing to the command line whether the guess is higher or lower than the random number
+* If you get stuck, you can check out the sample solution [here](https://github.com/rachelsterneck/number_guesser_python/blob/master/number_guesser.py)!

 # Optional: Binary Search
 * Is there a way we can speed up how quickly we guess the number?